wtz19945/Digit_Main/README.md

 Now you should see the solver info, ros outputs, and etc in the terminal.

 ## Hardware Test
-Disclaimer: this repository is in development and not liable for any damage caused to the hardware experiment.
+Disclaimer: this repository is in development and not liable for any damage caused by the hardware experiment.

 For hardware test,
-- 1 Start Digit with Agility controller and make it stand up.
+- 1 Start Digit with Agility controller and make it stand up or start it hanging from the gantry.
 - 2 Connect Digit and controller PC with an Ethernet cable.
-- 3 Run `roslaunch Digit_ROS hardware_launch.launch`.
-This will launch the controller and switch to the low-level-api.
+- 3 Run `roslaunch Digit_ROS hardware_launch.launch` instead.
+This will launch the controller and switch to the low-level-api on hardware.

 To visualize Digit, use the gamepad or check the following IP address "10.10.1.1"

 ## Notice
 - [ ] This repo is actively updated.
-Hardware implementation and walking controller will be released next.
+Walking controller will be released next.
 - [ ] If you install OSQP with the conda method, you might need to run the following command or add it to ~/.bashrc
 ``` bash
 export PATH="/home/username/miniconda/bin:$PATH". # Remember to chagne the path to your actual conbda path.